chaosiq/demos/openfaas/openfaas-setup.md

 $ kubectl apply -f manifests/ingress/openfaas-gateway.yaml
 ```

+Once it's all up and running, you will be able to see the OpenFaaS dashboard
+at http://demo.foo.bar/ui/ and log with the credentials you created before.

 ## Optional steps

 The following steps are not mandatory so you can skip them.